K3 Technology

 • Private GPT planning: safer AI knowledge access for internal documentation, policies, project records, and approved company data.

 K3 Technology offers Microsoft 365 security, optimization, and Copilot readiness support for Denver and Dallas businesses.
-We'll review your licensing, security configuration, data access, and AI readiness so you have a clear action plan.
+We review licensing, security configuration, data access, permissions, pilot groups, and AI readiness so leadership has a practical action plan before rollout.

 #Microsoft 365